 You may have arrived to the islands as malihini

-of Hawaii), but our goal is for you to leave
+but our goal is for you to leave as hoaloha.

-The reconnection of the ancient spiritual history and wisdom of Polynesia with the visitors of the islands
+Our logo represents the connection of the ancient spiritual history and wisdom of Polynesia with visitors to the islands.

 Represents “life, new beginnings.”
 Maori people say “Mate atu he tetekura, ara mai he tetekura” which means “As one fern dies, one fern frond is born;” it symbolizes the continuity of life, traditions, and genealogy.